 Bhavya R. Shah, M.D., is an Assistant Professor of Radiology at UT Southwestern Medical Center, and a member of its Neuroradiology Division.
-He holds a secondary appointment as Assistant Professor of Neurosurgery.
-His primary clinical interest is in High-Intensity Focused Ultrasound (HIFU) for movement disorders.
+He holds a secondary appointment as Assistant Professor of Neurosurgery and is the Director of the transcranial-focused ultrasound lab.

 Dr. Shah holds a bachelor's degree in biology, biomedical engineering, and philosophy from Washington University in St. Louis.
 He earned his medical degree through the combined training program at the University of Missouri School of Medicine in Columbia, and received his radiology residency training at Boston Medical Center in Boston.
 He then obtained advanced training through a two-year NIH-funded T-32 fellowship program at Stanford University School of Medicine in Stanford, California, during which time he also completed a biomedical device innovation program.
 He subsequently completed a fellowship program in neuroradiology at the University of Chicago Medical Center in Chicago.